Coach (carriage): History

-One source says that in, “1564, Boonen, a Dutchman, became the Queen’s coachman, and was the first that brought the use of coaches into England.”
+One source says that in, "1564, Boonen, a Dutchman, became the Queen's coachman, and was the first that brought the use of coaches into England."
 Another source says it was not until 1580, in the reign of Queen Elizabeth I, that coaches were introduced to England from France by Henry FitzAlan, 19th Earl of Arundel.

 These were designed to be pulled by a pair of horses.
 In 1619 George Villiers, 1st Duke of Buckingham introduced the coach drawn by six horses.

-A coach with four horses is a coach-and-four.
-A coach together with the horses, harness and attendants is a turnout.

 The bodies of early coaches were hung on leather straps.
 In the eighteenth century steel springs were also used in suspension systems.
 An advertisement in the Edinburgh Courant for 1754 reads:

-The Edinburgh stage-coach, for the better accommodation of passengers, will be altered to a new genteel two-end glass coach-machine, hung on steel springs, exceedingly light and easy...

-Strap suspensions persisted, however; the 19th century American Concord coaches used leather straps exactly as the first Berline from 1660 did.